Gmularadelis/ECE_322_D6/Lab6/README.md

 The final example to run is the pystache example `say_hello.py`.
 This code prints out the first line "Hi Alexa!" which is hard coded to be printed in the python script.
 The sceond output "Hello, World!" uses the .mustache file template to print this line, and the last three lines are printed out as part of the formatting in the python script.
 ![](pystache.png)

+---
+> "I pledge my Honor that I have abided by the Stevens Honor System." - George Mularadelis